slevithan/oniguruma-parser/src/optimizer/README.md

 - Optimized regexes are typically easier to read, unless the original used flag `x` for insignificant whitespace and comments (which are removed during optimization).

 In rare cases, results might be slightly longer than the input.

-The optimizer has been battle-tested by [`tm-grammars`](https://github.com/shikijs/textmate-grammars-themes), which is used by Shiki to process tens of thousands of real-world Oniguruma regexes.

 ## Install and use